About the course

 How school placements work

-Trainees spend the majority of the year in their base training school but have a six-week placement in a contrasting school.
-The programme is also supplemented by short placement visits to a special school, a Primary setting, a Post-16 setting and a school with EAL provision.
+Trainees spend the majority of the year in their base training school but have a six-week placement in a contrasting school, usually within the trust.
+The programme is also supplemented by shorter placement visits to a special school, a Primary setting, a Post-16 setting and a school with good EAL provision.

-The QTS programme costs £6,000, for which a student loan is available.
+The QTS programme with PGCE costs £8,750, for which a student tuition fee loan can be accessed.

 An undergraduate degree